massive-oss/mcover/README.md

 MCover is still in development and currently covers the following code block types (more will be added shortly)

-*	class instance methods (not static methods)
+*	class methods

 *	if/else blocks

 *	switch statements

-Example
+Examples
 ---------------------

-See the example in /example for a working test case
+See the included example for a working test case

+	/example

+You can also run the unit tests (requires munit haxelib) to see coverage of the coverage classes :)